mpalugod/mpalugod/README.md

 - 👋 Hi, I’m @mpalugod
-- 👀 I’m interested in embedded systems and Windows programming
+- 👀 I’m interested in embedded systems (Arduino, PIC, other), C# Windows programming, batteries, automated testers, etc.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C#.
 - 💞️ I’m looking to collaborate on ... not sure yet, just starting on Github.
 - 📫 How to reach me ... email: mpalugod@yahoo.com